manubenitomoreno/pw_sources/README.md

 You can simply run:
 ```
+python run.py
-python run.py --arg1 --arg2 if you are running a pipeline segment
+    -s if you are running a pipeline segment
---arg1 should be one of the implemented source names
+        --arg1 should be one of the implemented source names ()
         --arg2 should be one of the following: gather, level0, level1 and persist
+    -n if you are running a network process
+        --arg1 should be one of the implemented network names ()
+        --arg2 should be one of the following: construct,
 Other arguments include
 --list-sources: list of the implemented sources
 --config-params: shows actual configuration parameters